netdata/netdata/docs/configure/secure-nodes.md

 that align with your goals and your organization's standards.

--   [Disable the local dashboard](#disable-the-local-dashboard): **Simplest and recommended method** for those who have added nodes to Netdata Cloud and view metrics there.
+-   [Disable the local dashboard](#disable-the-local-dashboard): **Simplest and recommended method** for those who have added nodes to Netdata Cloud and view dashboards and metrics there.
--   [Restrict access to the local dashboard](#restrict-access-to-the-local-dashboard): Allow dashboard access from only certain IP addresses, such as a trusted static IP or connections from behind a management LAN.
+-   [Restrict access to the local dashboard](#restrict-access-to-the-local-dashboard): Allow local dashboard access from only certain IP addresses, such as a trusted static IP or connections from behind a management LAN.
 Full support for Netdata Cloud.
 -   [Use a reverse proxy](#use-a-reverse-proxy): Password-protect a local dashboard and enable TLS to secure it.
 Full support for Netdata Cloud.